Content Map Terms

-If your loved one smokes, you can gently encourage him or her to quit.
-Think of your comments about smoking as only one event that moves your loved one toward quitting.
+You can gently encourage someone who uses tobacco to quit.
+Think of your comments as only one event that may move that person toward quitting.

 - Start any discussion of quitting in a gentle way.
 Ask if it's okay to talk about it.
 If it is, ask what they think about quitting.

-- Let your loved one know why you want him or her to quit.
-Give your loved one reasons that are as important to him or her as they are to you.
+- Let the person know why you want them to quit.
+Give reasons that are as important to them as they are to you.
 For example: "I want you to be with us for a long time."
 Don't try to make them feel guilty.

-- Ask whether there is a way that you can help your loved one quit.
+- Ask if there are ways that you can help if they decide to quit.

 Cooking dinner, putting away laundry, or even just walking across the living room can be exhausting for a person who has COPD, heart failure, or another long-term (chronic) condition.

 When helping your loved one, be patient.
 And let your loved one do as much on his or her own as possible.

-To help your loved one get tasks done more easily and with as little effort as possible, encourage him or her to:
+To help your loved one get tasks done more easily and with as little effort as possible, encourage your loved one to:

-- Sit on a shower chair while bathing.
-And encourage your loved one to sit down when he or she gets dressed, brushes his or her teeth, shaves, or puts on makeup.
+Encourage your loved one to sit down when bathing, getting dressed, brushing his or her teeth, shaving, or putting on makeup.

-How can you help your loved one eat well and not lose weight?
+Helping your loved one get enough to eat and not lose

-COPD, heart failure, and other long-term (chronic) conditions can make it hard to eat well and stay at a healthy weight.
-Losing weight means losing muscle mass, including the muscles that help with breathing.
+COPD, heart failure, and other long-term (chronic) conditions can make it hard to eat enough and stay at a healthy weight.
+Losing weight means losing muscle mass.
+This includes the muscles that help with breathing.
 It can make it harder for your loved one to breathe.

 Your loved one may have a low appetite or need some encouragement to eat regularly.
 To help encourage your loved one to eat:

-- Offer food more often, including healthy morning and afternoon snacks.
+- Offer food more often, including snacks throughout the day.

 You can help your loved one add calories and protein to meals or snacks.
 Try these tips.

-- Add cheese, olive oil, butter, or mayonnaise to sandwiches, crackers, casseroles, soups, vegetables, potatoes, or pasta.
+- Add cheese, olive oil, butter, or mayonnaise to sandwiches, casseroles, soups, vegetables, potatoes, or pasta.

-- Serve high-calorie snacks, like bagels with peanut butter or cream cheese.
+- Serve high-calorie snacks, such as crackers topped with peanut butter, honey, or cream cheese.

-- Serve a nutrition shake or ice cream between meals.
+- Serve a liquid meal replacement or supplement between meals.

-If your loved one has other health problems that may restrict the foods he or she can eat, talk with your loved one's doctor or a registered dietitian before you make any changes in your loved one's diet.
+If your loved one has other diet limitations, talk with your loved one's doctor or a registered dietitian before you make any changes to what they eat.

 Your loved one may have a hard time breathing while eating.
-But there are things he or she can do to make it easier.
+But there are things they can do to make it easier.
 Encourage your loved one to:

-- Clear his or her airways about an hour before eating, and use any medicines that make breathing easier.
+- Clear the airways about an hour before eating, and use any medicines that make breathing easier.